Childhood Heart Tumors (PDQ®): Treatment - Patient Information [NCI]

 Echocardiogram

-An echocardiogram is a procedure in which high-energy sound waves (ultrasound) are bounced off the heart and nearby tissues or organs and make echoes.
+An echocardiogram uses high-energy sound waves (ultrasound) that bounce off the heart and nearby tissues or organs and make echoes.
 A moving picture is made of the heart and heart valves as blood is pumped through the heart.

 CT scan (CAT scan)